phun-ky/grunt-minified/README.md

 * Type: `String`
 * Defaults: `minified.js`

 If `allinone` is set, grunt-minified will use `dest_filename` for the generated sourcemap.
 No point of setting this if `allinone` is set to false.
+Currently, this is a copy & paste from UgliyJS2, YMMV.

 #### uglifyOpts
 * Type: `Object`